aisdav/ML_models_from_scratch/README.md

 * build intuition behind training and inference
 * strengthen algorithmic thinking for real-world ML problems and competitions

+So I decided to strengthen my ML base by creating ML models from scratch.
 ---

 ## 🛠️ Implemented Algorithms